fallen-icarus/cardano-aftermarket/GettingStarted.md

 The JSON response to stdout can be directly piped into `jq` for a more human-friendly format.

+> [!Note]
-> Note: Currently, the `cardano-aftermarket` CLI will only get the first 1000 UTxOs that satisfy a
+> Currently, the `cardano-aftermarket` CLI will only get the first 1000 UTxOs that satisfy a
 > query.
 This could be 1000 personal UTxOs or 1000 contract UTxOs, depending on the query.
 For the
 > beta release, 1000 should be plenty.
 The CLI will be expanded in the future to remove this cap.